-To maintain current benefit level the Employee Assistance Program will continue to be provided.
+To maintain current benefit level the Employee Assistance Program at the current benefit level will continue to be provided.
 Enrollment is mandatory, and the premium is fully paid by the City.

 13.11 Dependent Care

 The City shall continue to provide a plan in accordance with the Internal Revenue Code Section 129 which provides an option for employees to pay for dependent care expenses on a pre-tax basis.